 4.2 Are individuals made aware of community activities via a community board, flyers, etc.?
-Expectation: Individuals have the opportunity, but are not required, to participate in scheduled and unscheduled commun activities calendar is posted in a common area of the residential setting.
-Individuals are consulted in selecting, planning and activities. - Related Questions: Do individuals exercise choice in determining community-based activities (related to objectives in their service plan ) in which they will participate?
-YES NO NO How does the residential setting facilitate individual access to community activities?
+Expectation: Individuals have the opportunity, but are not required, to participate in scheduled and unscheduled community and social activities.
+An activities calendar is posted in a common area of the residential setting.
+Individuals are consulted in selecting, planning and scheduling organized activities.
+Do individuals exercise choice in determining community-based activities (related to objectives in their service plan) in which they will participate?
+YES □ NO How does the residential setting facilitate individual access to community activities?
 Where is the activity calendar posted?
-Attach or send a copy of a picture. ] How often is the activity calendar updated?
+Attach or send a copy of a picture.
+How often is the activity calendar updated?
 Does the residential setting organize activities, including wellness activities, or facilitate access to activities of individuals' choosing?
-YES - Do individuals shop, attend religious services, schedule appointments, meet family and friends, etc., in the community and at their will and convenience?
-YES Do individuals in the residential setting talk about social and community activities?
-YES Are individuals required to participate in group or individual activities?
-YES Are individuals encouraged to participate in activities?
-YES Are individuals supported and encouraged to create their personal daily schedules (e.g., decide when to wake up, go to bed, as to the movios th 4.4 religious events, etc.)? yo to the l movies, ui ie mun, Expectation: Individuals are allowed to choose how to spend their day including sleeping schedule (i.e., wake up and bedti unscheduled naps).
-Individuals are allowed to vary their schedule at will in accordance with their person-centered plan. mes, sche duled or Related Questions: How does the residential setting ensure an individual knows they do not have to conform to a prescribed schedule for activiting and social activities? tivities of daily Are individuals encouraged and supported to create a personal activities schedule?
-YES Are individuals encouraged and supported to initiate and create activities of their choice?
-YES Do individual schedules vary from others?
-VES Do any residential setting policies or practices inhibit individuals' choice?
-YES
+YES □ NO Do individuals shop, attend religious services, schedule appointments, meet family and friends, etc., in the community and at their will and convenience?
+YES □ NO Do individuals in the residential setting talk about social and community activities?
+YES ☐ NO Are individuals required to participate in group or individual activities?
+YES □ NO Are individuals encouraged to participate in activities?
+YES □ NO 4.4 Are individuals supported and encouraged to create their personal daily schedules (e.g., decide when to wake up, go to bed, go to the movies, the mall, religious events, etc.)?
+Expectation: Individuals are allowed to choose how to spend their day including sleeping schedule (i.e., wake up and bedti unscheduled naps).
+Individuals are allowed to vary their schedule at will in accordance with their person-centered plan. mes, sche duled or Related Questions: tivities of daily Are individuals encouraged and supported to create a personal activities schedule?
+YES YES □ NO Are individuals encouraged and supported to initiate and create activities of their choice?
+Do individual schedules vary from others?
+YES □ NO Do any residential setting policies or practices inhibit individuals' choice?
+YES □ NO